 The Spartans have a long history of this sort of thing.
 When Philip II sent a message to Sparta saying "If I enter Laconia, I will level Sparta to the ground," the Spartans replied simply; "If."
 Neither Philip nor his army entered Laconia.

 The men of the small Texas town of Gonzalez used a variant of this when the Mexican army tried to reposses their cannon: "Come And Take It".
 They later carried that banner — and attitude — to the Alamo.
 American frontiersmen were like that.
 Gonzalez still have the cannon, and the flag, which still says 'Come And Take It'.
 They have a parade every year.
 (A very small one, it's a pretty small town.)

-Suleiman the Magnificent, the tenth sultan of the Ottoman Empire, signed his letters by titling himself
+Suleiman the Lawgiver, the tenth sultan of the Ottoman Empire, signed his letters by titling himself